 If you currently have a mortgage, or own your property outright, you can remortgage your home which means getting a new mortgage, either with your existing lender or a new one.
 Even if your current mortgage has a duration of 30 years or more, you don’t have to stay tied to the same one for that length of time.

-Remortgaging is common and can help you to get a better deal and take advantage of good rates.
-You can see it as reevaluating your finances and finding the best deal to ensure you’re not paying more than you need to.
+Remortgaging is common and can help you to get the right deal for you.
+You can see it as re-evaluating your finances and making sure you’re not paying more than you need to.
 Just like you might do with your utility bills.

 How much equity is in your property, it’s current value and what kind of loan-to-value (LTV) percentage you want.
-Working with an experienced, specialist remortgage broker is the best way to make it simple and easy to get the best rates and save money.
+Working with an experienced, specialist remortgage broker is the best way to make it simple and easy to get the right deal.
+Our Mortgage Experts can do just that.
 Get started.

 There’s a number of reasons why you might want to remortgage.
 Whether you want to get a better deal or take out some extra cash, remortgaging can work for lots of situations.

 If you’re remortgaging to get a better deal and lower your monthly repayments, you have two options:

 Get a ‘product transfer’ with your current lender

 You’ll basically be swapping the mortgage you have for another one, without borrowing more money.
 This one’s pretty straightforward.